Rock glacier: Formation

 The two known factors that must be present in order to create rock glaciers are low ice velocity and permafrost.
 Most glacial rock glaciers are created by the recession of debris covered glaciers.
 Glacial rock glaciers are often found in cirque basins where rocky debris falls off the steep sides and accumulates on ice glaciers.
 As glaciers shrink, they become increasingly covered with rock debris.
 Eventually, the glacier ice may be completely covered by the debris, although the ice core continues to flow.

 With the exception of ice-cored rock glaciers, rock glaciers are a periglacial/permafrost process.
 This means that they are a nonglacial landform associated with cold climates, particularly with various aspects of frozen ground.
-Permafrost rock glaciers require permafrost-derved ice instead of glacial ice in order to form.
+Permafrost rock glaciers require permafrost-derived ice instead of glacial ice in order to form.
 Instead, they are caused by continuous freezing occurring within a talus lobe.
 Permafrost rock glaciers can form from the alternation of rock debris incoming with autumn firn or avalanche snow.

 Nearby cliffs are in many cases a requirement for the formation of rock glaciers, and as such many rock glaciers form in valleys steepened by glacier erosion.
 Rock masses of rock glaciers have been found to make up different rock types depending on the local geology.
 These rock types include andesite, basalt, granite, porphyry, quartzite, and sandstone.